kubernetes/kubernetes/docs/design/networking.md

 1. Container -> Container or Container <-> VM.
 These should use 10. addresses directly and there should be no NAT.

 2. Container -> Internet.
-These have to get mapped to the primary host IP so that GCE knows how to egress that traffic.
-There is actually 2 layers of NAT here: Container IP -> Internal Host IP -> External Host IP.
-The first level happens in the guest with IP tables and the second happens as part of GCE networking.
-The first one (Container IP -> internal host IP) does dynamic port allocation while the second maps ports 1:1.
+These have to get mapped to the primary host IP so that the host node knows how to egress that traffic.
+In most networking setups there are actually 2 layers of NAT here: Container IP -> Internal Host IP -> External Host IP.
+The first level happens in the guest with IP tables and the second happens as part of egress past a firewall to the broader internet.
+On cloud providers, this is usually provided by the cloud virtual network.
+On physical providers, this is provided by some sort of gateway router.

 3. Internet -> Container.
-This also has to go through the primary host IP and also has 2 levels of NAT, ideally.
+This also has to go through the primary host IP and has 1 level of NAT, ideally.
 However, the path currently is a proxy with (External Host IP -> Internal Host IP -> Docker) -> (Docker -> Container IP).
-Once [issue #15](https://github.com/GoogleCloudPlatform/kubernetes/issues/15) is closed, it should be External Host IP -> Internal Host IP -> Container IP.
-But to get that second arrow we have to set up the port forwarding iptables rules per mapped port.
+Once [issue #15](https://github.com/GoogleCloudPlatform/kubernetes/issues/15) is closed, it should be External Host IP -> Container IP.
+The way that this will work is that each container that wants to be present on the external internet will specify an external ip address.
+The IP address will be trapped via IPTables on the host node and re-written to the container IP address.

-Another approach could be to create a new host interface alias for each pod, if we had a way to route an external IP to it.
-This would eliminate the scheduling constraints resulting from using the host's IP address.
+It is the responsibility of the cluster network adminstrator to make sure that these external IP addresses are routed to appropriate host machine.
+In cloud provider environments this may involve setting up advanced routing rules, external load balancers, or both.
+On physical networks this will envolve configuring a gateway router to receive packets for that IP address and forward them on to the host machine.
+In networks where these rules are hard to adjust dynamically, a mediator may need to dynamically add an external IP address to a Pod after it has been scheduled, so that the IP address matches up to one that routes to the host machine.

+#### Routing to external traffic services
+Services in Kubernetes provide a load balancing abstraction across a number of pods.
+Often you want to expose this load balanced service on the external internet.
+The details of how to achieve this are given in the [services documentation](../services.md#external-services)

 ### IPv6